prebid/Prebid.js/modules/jwplayerRtdProvider.md

     });
 });
 ```

+**Note**: You may also include `jwTargeting` information in the prebid config's `fpd.context.data`.
+Information provided in the adUnit will always supersede, and information in the config will be used as a fallback.

 ##Prefetching
 In order to prefetch targeting information for certain media, include the media IDs in the `jwplayerDataProvider` var and set `waitForIt` to `true`: